-Acceleration test (static, spin or transient)
+Acceleration test (static, spin or sine burst)

 ECSS-E-ST-10-03_0750128

 The space segment equipment shall be mounted to a test fixture through its normal mounting points.

 ECSS-E-ST-10-03_0750129

 When a centrifuge is used, it shall be ensured that the length of the arm (measured to the geometric centre of the space segment equipment) is at least five times the dimension of the space segment equipment measured along the arm.